cocos/cocos-docs/en/cocos-service/agc-remote.md

 `setRemoteConfigListener(listener: RemoteConfigListener): void`

-Set listener for `fetch` and `fetchAndApply`, optional.
+The `setRemoteConfigListener` is used to get the callback for obtaining the parameter value from the cloud.
+Developers can choose whether to enable monitoring according to their needs.

-If the `fetchAndApply` method is called, in the case of failed listener **only** callback will be given.
-Developers could consider whether they need to do for the callback.
+- If the `fetchAndApply` method is used, `setRemoteConfigListener` will return the callback only if it fails to obtain the parameter value.

-If the `fetch` method is called, success or failure listener callback will be given.
-Developers can call the `applyLastFetched` method after success listener callback to update cloud parameter values.
+- If the `fetch` method is used, regardless of whether the parameter value is obtained successfully or failed, `setRemoteConfigListener` will return a callback.
+Developers can call the `applyLastFetched` method to update cloud parameter values after returning the success callback.

 **Example**: